cofinley/BetterMM/README.md

 ## Requirements

 > __Note:__ This can only work if you have less than 10 devices already authorized in Google Music.
 If you have 10, you must deauthorize one.
 You can only deauthorize a device if you haven't deauthorized 4 other devices this year.
-If this is a problem, try contacting Google support, some have been able to remove this limit by asking.
+If this is a problem, try contacting Google customer support, people have been able to remove this limit simply by asking.

 - Windows (see [note](#cross-platform-warning) about other platforms)
 - Python 3+